 The idea of swimming with whale sharks made me nervous.
-I wanted to desperately but the memory of my bizarre reaction to a spinner dolphin in Costa Rica a few years ago haunted me, and I was afraid I’d humiliate myself, yet again.
+I wanted to, a lot, but I couldn’t forget my bizarre reaction to a spinner dolphin in Costa Rica a few years ago.
+I was afraid I’d humiliate myself again.

-I’d been completely and utterly irrational.
-I was in the water near Peurto Jiménez when I saw a dolphin swim toward me, its dorsal fin slicing through the water like a…….
+At the time, I’d been completely and utterly irrational.
+I was in the water near Peurto Jiménez when I saw a dolphin swim toward me, its dorsal fin slicing through the water and I couldn’t help but think…….
 SHARK!

 Reflexively, my body seized control.
 Adrenaline coursed through me while a lightning bolt of panic sent me back to the boat and up the ladder gasping for air.
 My guide couldn’t figure out what happened.

 I felt like an ass.
 Intellectually I knew it wasn’t a shark but I hadn’t been able to stop myself.
-(This is what I get for watching reruns of Jaws.)
+(This is what I get for watching Jaws reruns.)
 Would I respond the same way with a whale shark?
-Let’s face it, it looks more like a great white than a dolphin.
-The logical me said of course not but the insecure me said… maybe.
+Let’s face it, they look more like a great white than a dolphin.
+The logical me said of course I wouldn’t, but the insecure me said… maybe.

 The trip had been filled with beautiful sun-drenched days, spectacular sunsets, hikes, snorkeling, kayaking, swimming with sea lions, a lot of good food, and new friends.
-Our last excursion was the crescendo to an already unforgettable trip: A morning in the Bay of La Paz communing with the world’s largest fish.
+Our last excursion was the crescendo to an already unforgettable trip: A morning in the Bay of La Paz communing with the largest fish in the world.

 La Paz, Mexico